jordankoschei/2022/work/connecthv.md

 ## Version 2 — A new direction

+Early feedback suggested that the site needed to be more focused, with an emphasis on people over businesses and places.
+I began exploring leaner versions of the site in Figma, which would remove overcomplications such as the map.
+(That was a tough decision, since I'd grown very attached to the map and had poured a lot of time into it, but sometimes the only way to move forward is to kill your darlings.)

+Research calls indicated that some people were reluctant to join _yet another network_, especially when they were already active in various local organizations.
+I started exploring a version that included portals for various regional organizations, which would give people a way to find each other across boundaries — a "network of networks."

 <figure>
     <img src="{{ '/assets/img/work/connecthv-v3-org.jpg' | absolute_url }}" alt="ConnectHV version with portals for regional organizations">
     <figcaption>This version would have portals for various regional organizations.</figcaption>
 </figure>

+The blue color scheme and branding I'd been previously using wasn't really clicking for me, so I switched to using teal as the primary color.
+Instead of blue to represent the water of theHudson River, I used teal to represent the dominant colors of the land and waater together.

 <figure>
     <img src="{{ '/assets/img/work/connecthv-v3-people.png' | absolute_url }}" alt="ConnectHV People index in this version">